damog/blog/source/_posts/fatherland-socialism-or-death-i-swear-it.md

-Title: Fatherland!
-Socialism or death, I swear it!
+title: "Fatherland!
+Socialism or death, I swear it!"
 Date: 2007-01-11 19:20:14
 Tags:
 ---